Halloween Email Design & Subject Lines Examples

 May five out of the six pumpkins say “Boo”, for example, when you put a mouse over them, and only one will say “Congrats!”

 Rollover effect and other interactive elements in emails are the hot trends for 2019.
 Entertain your customers with unusual newsletters.

 7. Use Stripo Halloween email templates

 Stripo has prepared a number of ready-to-use Halloween email templates.
 They already contain festive banners, decorated containers, and product cards.

 You may pick any, customize it down.
-Apply rollover effect, build or embed AMP elements.
+Apply rollover effect, build or embed AMP elements, and anything else.

 8. Decorate your office

 Is it somehow connected with emailing?
 Yes, directly.
 First of all, once you set the mood in the office, it will be easier for you to create unique holiday emails.
 Secondly, your employees will be in the mood also.
 When sending out an internal email invitation to a party, you may insert photos from the last year's one to remind employees how funny it was.
 You may even add these photos into promo newsletters if that is suitable and your employees agree.